Victoria Newhouse

 Victoria Newhouse (née Victoria Carrington Benedict) is an American architectural historian.
 She founded the Architectural History Foundation, a nonprofit scholarly book publisher, and is a frequent author on architecture-related subjects.
 She has written for major architecture journals and newspapers.

 Newhouse grew up in New York City and graduated from Bryn Mawr College in 1959, having majored in French.
 She moved to Paris and married French count Régis de Ramel there.
 The two later divorced, and Newhouse returned to New York.
 She began working in architecture as the architecture editor for George Braziller, Inc., and began the Architectural History Foundation in 1977, operating it until 1994.
-Newhouse wrote her first book in 1989, and has published four since then.
+Newhouse wrote her first book in 1989 and has published four more since then.

 Early life

 Victoria Newhouse was raised in Manhattan, New York City; her parents were John C. Benedict, a retired investment banker, and an English mother.
 She graduated from the Brearley School, an elite private school.
 She subsequently attended Bryn Mawr College, graduating in 1959.
 There she majored in French, and was a magna cum laude graduate.
 After graduation, she moved to Paris, where she met her first husband, French count Régis de Ramel.